Stockholm insights

 Stockholm - A creative powerhouse

-Stockholm is home to some of the biggest brands and players in the global Creative and Cultural Industries, including gobally recognized and diverse icons such as Zara Larsson, Spotify, Minecraft and Acne Studios.
+Stockholm is home to some of the biggest brands and players in the global Creative and Cultural Industries, including globally recognized and diverse icons such as Zara Larsson, Spotify, Minecraft and Acne Studios.

 The city has a long legacy of creative output, from being home to world-famous game studios, to being the world's leading music exporter per capita, to being dubbed the 'Unicorn Factory' by the Financial Times.